juntinyeh/wa-labs-custom-lenses-ddb-check/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

 #### Rule Collections

-Reference to [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the RiskRule are combinations of "id of choices" and "***AND(&&)/OR(||)/NOT(!)***".
-Then we start to assign unique id for each choice, and define the risk level respectively.
+Reference to [Custom Lenses Format Specification](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lenses-format-specification.html), we can see all the RiskRule are combinations of "choice id" and operators - Here we need to make sure there is no duplication among choice id, and define the risk level for each option respectively.

 ||Choice|Risk Level if not applied.|Choices[]["id"]|